sbcshop/Micro_Development_Kit_Software/README.md

 ### 1. How to Blink LED
 **Objective**: In this lesson we will try to blink onboard LED.
 - There are total four LEDs available.
 Connect MCU board on developement kit as discussed in above section
 - Let suppose Micro RP2040 used, so make following hardware connection using jumper wire.
+Similarly, you can change GPIO pin as per different MicroFlex MCU board.
   |Kit Physical Pin | Micro RP2040 | Hardware |
   |-----------------|--------------|----------|
   | 7               | GP7          | LED1     |